NEW BOOKS ALERT – The Twin Publication.

 could quietus the grieving dust, since it is an abomination to call me a poet…

-Praise to the man who held mein the moments of my first cry—the gentle pull of tender lips shrills.
-The man with pocket-full of night tales& folk songs.
-Of language & eloquence.
-Ode to the man whose face I wear,who gave me his skin & pigment.
-Songs for the one Read more
+Ode To The Man Who Leaves Before The Wake Of The Sun & Emerges At The Sleep Of the Sun After Reading Gbenga Adeoba Praise to the man who held mein the moments of my first cry—the gentle pull of tender lips shrills.
+The man with pocket-full of night tales& Read more

 IMy country is a democratic mantra in imbroglioThat rapes goodness, molests peace,Chastises orderliness, mocks oneness,Glorifies chaos and spills bullets on the vulnerables.
 IIGreen – White – GreenGreen – the greener pastures we all seek elsewhereWhite – dusk that leaves us stained by theblood of infinity victims.
 IIIMy country is a Read more